-10. Arrangements with Navient Corporation
+11. Arrangements with Navient Corporation

-In connection with the separation of Navient Corporation ("Navient") from SLM Corporation (the "Spin-Off"), we entered into a separation and distribution agreement and other ancillary agreements with Navient.
+In connection with the separation of Navient Corporation ("Navient") from SLM Corporation (the "Spin-Off"), we entered into a separation and distribution agreement (the "Separation and Distribution Agreement") and other ancillary agreements with Navient.
 Please refer to Note 16, "Arrangements with Navient Corporation" in our 2015 Form 10-K for a full discussion of these agreements.